 Inside the room, you’ll want to make sure your pet has everything they need to stay comfortable such as bedding, food, water, and a litter box.
 We also recommend putting their favorite toys inside the room so they feel more at ease.
 Since moving house can be stressful for pets, it’s important to help them feel as safe as possible.

 If you absolutely need to move furniture into the designated pet room, make sure your pet is first safely inside their crate or carrier so they can’t escape.
 The carrier should have enough room for your pet to stand up, turn, and move around comfortably.

 We recommend holding off on putting them inside their carrier until it’s absolutely necessary to move in furniture.
 That way, you’re cutting down how much time they’re in a confined space.
-Let ourknow what your plan is ahead of time so we can make sure your pets stay safe.
+Let our house movers know what your plan is ahead of time so we can make sure your pets stay safe.

 Use Harnesses for Dogs

 Are you planning on moving out of state?
 If so, we recommend using a harness so your dog stays safe during the trip.
 While driving, you’ll probably be stopping at gas stations and rest stops.
 The harness helps prevent your dog from bolting if they get spooked by a loud noise.